Tag: identity

 As we each go to church, whether online or in person, or whether we only listen to sermons or we add life groups, we each have a responsibility to learn and to teach.
 Often, we look to experts to train us.
 However, the experts are, well, experts.
 Experts often get lost in their expertise and then they can no longer translate their expertise to the non-expert.

-Of course, there is danger in such .
+Of course, there is danger in such freedom.
 There is a balance of some sort between expert and non.
 We may well be in a place and time where we need to discover together what that balance is.

 The passages from Joshua are just 2 passages where something was done to teach.
 The first was the pile of stones from the middle of the Jordan river.
 Yes, 12 stones pulled from the bottom of spring flood raging river.
-This pile of stones became a place of teaching.
+This pile of stones became a physical place of teaching.

 “Look at that river!
 God made it so our ancestors could cross it on dry land.”
-Imagine a young child with the of the waters being told the story of the stones while seeing that river.
+Imagine a young child overcome with the vision of the waters being told the story of the stones while seeing that river.
 That would certainly be formative.
 This is the kind of thing ideal in the informal settings of Life Groups.

 The question that we each need to ask ourselves: is our faith important enough to us to learn?